chain4travel/camino-docs/docs/apps/nodes/camino-node-config-flags.md

 ## Chain Configs

 Some chains allow the node operator to provide a custom configuration.
-CaminoGo can read chain configurations from files and pass them to the corresponding chains on initialization.
+Camino-Node can read chain configurations from files and pass them to the corresponding chains on initialization.

-CaminoGo looks for these files in the directory specified by `--chain-config-dir`.
+Camino-Node looks for these files in the directory specified by `--chain-config-dir`.
 This directory can have sub-directories whose names are chain IDs or chain aliases.
 Each sub-directory contains the configuration for the chain specified in the directory name.
 Each sub-directory should contain a file named `config`, whose value is passed in when the corresponding chain is initialized (see below for extension).
 For example, the config for the C-Chain should be at: `{chain-config-dir}/C/config.json`.

 The filename extension that these files should have, and the contents of these files, is VM-dependent.
 For example, some chains may expect `config.txt` while others expect `config.json`.
-If multiple files are provided with the same name but different extensions (e.g. `config.json` and `config.txt`) in the same sub-directory, CaminoGo will exit with an error.
+If multiple files are provided with the same name but different extensions (e.g. `config.json` and `config.txt`) in the same sub-directory, Camino-Node will exit with an error.

-For a given chain, CaminoGo will look first for a config sub-directory whose name is the chain ID.
+For a given chain, Camino-Node will look first for a config sub-directory whose name is the chain ID.
 If it isn't found, it looks for a config sub-directory whose name is the chain's primary alias.
 If it's not found, it looks for a config sub-directory whose name is another alias for the chain.
 All folder and file names are case sensitive.

 It is not required to provide these custom configurations.
 If they are not provided, a VM-specific default config will be used.

 #### `--chain-config-dir` (string):

 Specifies the directory that contains chain configs, as described above.
 Defaults to `$HOME/.caminogo/configs/chains`.
-If this flag is not provided and the default directory does not exist, CaminoGo will not exit since custom configs are optional.
-However, if the flag is set, the specified folder must exist, or CaminoGo will exit with an error.
+If this flag is not provided and the default directory does not exist, Camino-Node will not exit since custom configs are optional.
+However, if the flag is set, the specified folder must exist, or Camino-Node will exit with an error.
 This flag is ignored if `--chain-config-content` is specified.

 #### `--chain-config-content` (string):